olalekeolaleke/Track-Information-and-Mood-Detector/README.md

 ![](image/heatmap.png)

       * In the heatmap, the positive value means that the two attributes have positive correlation between them
-      * The colors are darker or lighter based on the correletion value inside our interval (-1,1)
+      * The colors are darker or lighter based on the correletion value inside our interval (-1,1).
-2. We then used Seaborn Pairplot that allows us to plot pairwise relationships between our selected features within a dataset.
+2. We then used Seaborn Pairplot that allows us to plot pairwise relationships between our selected features with the track mood.
 This creates a nice visualisation and helps us understand the data by summarising a large amount of data in a single figure.
 This is essential when we are exploring our dataset and trying to become familiar with it.
+In the figure, we can see all our variables shown along the y and x axis.
+Along the diagonal we have a kernel density estimate(KDE) showing the clustering of each of the variables considering the mood.
 ![](image/pairplot.png)

+3. We also displayed an histogram
 # Tableau visualization